Des Moines Menace: 2010s and USL (2010–2019)

-COVID-19 and Champions (2020-Present)
+COVID-19 and league championship (2020–present)

 Following a cancelled 2020 USL League Two season, the Menace embarked on what would be a historic 2021 season.
 Winning their first nine consecutive games, the Menace spent most of the season on top of the league rankings.
-Falling just once at an away game in Chicago, the Menace finished the season 11-1-0 as both Heartland Division Champions and USL2 Regular Season Champions.
+Falling just once at an away game in Chicago, the Menace finished the season 11–1–0 as both Heartland Division champions and USL2 regular-season champions.
 The Menace entered the playoffs as the No. 1 overall seed, and dominated Texas United 5–0, followed by a tense 1–0 victory over Flint City to qualify for the Central Conference Final.
 Sticking to their winning ways, the Menace triumphed over Kalamazoo FC 2–1 to claim the Central Conference Title.
 Just two days later, the Menace faced Portland Timbers U23 in the National Semifinal and emerged with a 2–0 victory.
 In the final playoff match of the 2021 season, the Menace put one goal past NC Fusion U23, which was enough to secure their second league title.
 Each of their playoff matches were hosted at Valley Stadium in West Des Moines, with the league final breaking both a club and league attendance record with 7,342 fans in attendance.
 Manel Busquets was named MVP of the match.

 In 2022, the team once again made a run in the playoffs after completing an undefeated regular season under first year Head Coach Dean Johnson.
 However, the team ultimately fell to Flint City in the Elite 8 round in penalty kicks.
+Johnson was named USL2 Coach of the Year.
+The team set a record winning 30 consecutive home games in 2023.
+They qualified for the playoffs yet again as well reaching the Elite 8 before being defeated by Flint City in back-to-back seasons, losing 2–0.
+On November 16, 2023, Troy McKerrell was named as the thirteenth head coach in club history.
+McKerrell is a former Menace player who had most recently coached Chicago City to the USL League Two Round of 16 in the 2023 season.

+The 2024 season was another successful campaign.
+They made a run in the playoffs but lost to Peoria in penalties.

+In 2025, the Menace went on to win the Great Plains Division and clinch a spot in the playoffs.
+However, they fell to Sueno FC 4-2 in the quarterfinals at Valley Stadium.

+Beginning with the 2024 U.S. Open Cup, the Menace recruited former Major League Soccer players to play in the tournament's early rounds, which take place before the USL League Two season begins.
+Eight former professional players signed to play for Des Moines in the 2025 U.S. Open Cup, including Sacha Kljestan for his second campaign and fellow MLS media analysts Bradley Wright-Phillips and Osvaldo Alonso.